Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-And it turned out to be pretty successful because I think it's seen today by dozens of millions of people.
-And interestingly enough, it's also not just an ad, it's a big part of our brand.
-And also it has value outside of getting people down to the app.
-So we've heard a lot of people that seen the ad and that said they completely changed the hubits without even downloading the app.
-So it kind of also has a life of its own.
 But since that, we've also partnered a lot with various creators that have made videos that are just organic videos that we've either repurposed or we commissioned new creative videos.
-But I guess we have kind of a unique and unfair advantage here, which is that a lot of creatives, like actual people who are filmmakers or designers actually are users of Opal because it's pretty popular amongst this group of people.
+But I guess we have a unique and fair advantage here, which is that a lot of creatives, like actual people who are filmmakers or designers, actually are users of Opal because it's pretty popular amongst this group of people.
+I think we get a bit of an unfair advantage here of tapping into this community, because they really care about this mission, and they really care about our product.

 David Barnard: